ambertide/ambertide/README.md

 Spacecat Assembly Simulator is an educational tool to teach first-timers about Assembly, I wrote it when I realise the original program we used in my university was getting too old to work properly, this one fully supports the files of the older program.
 Language itself is a simplified assembly language for an 8-bit machine that never was.

+### There is more! 🙌

+Above are the projects that are mostly completed, they may have more to be added, but there are many more I have done over the years, some of which are finished but I just didn't feel like they deserved to be at the top the page; others, currently paused but I may return to them any moment, and finally some others are a bit too old or too niche to be up there.

 ##### Web Programming 🔗

 I have knowledge of ReactJS on the frontend and Flask in the backend, although I have used Django in the past, alongside with the usual suspects HTML, CSS and JavaScript, and have worked on both dynamic and static websites, I have written small custom static website generators but also worked with Hugo and Jekyll.
 Of course, I have had my fair share of encounters with Bootstrap framework, alongside with MiniCSS.